TinyCircuits/Thumby-Website/docs/FAQ.md

 **How long does Thumby take to charge?
 Is there an indicator when it is charged?**

 Thumby takes around 1 hour to completely charge.
-An LED indicator will turn on from inside the Thumby case to show that
+An indicator LED will turn on from inside the Thumby case to show that the battery is being charged.
+The LED will turn off when the battery is fully charged.
+The LED is located to the left of the micro USB connector.

+*Note: The charging LED may be difficult to see through opaque plastic cases.
+Try turning off the lights in the room you are in if you are having difficulty seeing the LED while charging.*

 **How long can I play Thumby on a full charge?**